Documentation Index

 • The currency holding reflects the total cost of establishing the BMW holding: -€8,313,710:

-We can use Dashboard > Transactions in Output mode to call the BuildTransactions API with a suitable window to examine the output transactions generated by this event:
+We can use the Portfolio Management > Transactions dashboard in Output mode to call the BuildTransactions API with a suitable window to examine the output transactions generated by this event:

 {